KillaBoi/OneByteLdr/README.md

 - Download the latest version of [Python 3](https://www.python.org/downloads/)
 - Open CMD and do `pip install pymem`
 - Open CMD and do `pip install win32api`
 - Open `Bypass.bat`.
-It should say that the process is being debugged.
+It should say that "Process XXXXX is being debugged".
 If there is an error then run the bat file as administrator by right clicking it.